3246251196/adtools_testing/README.md

 example.
 By default, the testing framework will delete commonly anticipated files, such as those that have an extension of .so or .o, but there are always exceptions.

+##### Extra files (variable: EXTRA_FILES)
+Add any files to this variable and they will be included into the test variant.
+Look at the Makefile in "14_rjd_simpleSharedLib" for an example.
+Without adding the shared object that will be loaded at runtime to the EXTRA_FILES variable, it would not be added to the overall variant LHA file.

 ##### Mandatory depedencies (variable: NEED_DEP)
 The framework checks for the existence, finally, of "$(PROG)".
 As stated